raspibolt/raspibolt/raspibolt_69_tor.md

 * The output of `lncli getinfo` or `lncli getnodeinfo [YOUR_PUBKEY]` commands should not display your IP address anymore.

-:point_right: More information is available [on the LND project Github repository](https://github.com/lightningnetwork/lnd/blob/master/docs/configuring_tor.md).
+🔍 More information is available [on the LND project Github repository](https://github.com/lightningnetwork/lnd/blob/master/docs/configuring_tor.md).

 ### Go a little further